arctic-gsu/kubernetes_workshop/README.md

 NAME                                                      TYPE           CLUSTER-IP       EXTERNAL-IP     PORT(S)                      AGE todo-app                                                  NodePort       10.110.225.48    <none>          3000:31313/TCP               7h27m
 ```
-remember to put -n for namespace
+see our todo-list service is not showing up, remember to put -n for namespace
 ```
 hpcshruti@k8s-ctrls04:~/kubenetes_dir$ kubectl get svc -n ns2
 NAME        TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE todo-list   NodePort   10.111.172.157   <none>        3000:32191/TCP   2m19s
 ```
-see that your port is listeing on 32191
+see that your port is listening on 32191
 goto http://k8s-ctrls04.rs.gsu.edu:32191/
 and you will see your app running